 - Funny Animal

-- Gargle Blaster: His trippa-snippa, one of the many strange foods he has cooked up and filled with drugs and petrol for his business, "Sassy Foods".
+- Gargle Blaster: His trippa-snippa, one of the many strange foods he has cooked up and filled with an enormous amount of drugs (and petrol) for his business, "Sassy Foods".

 - Hidden Depths: He knows everyone, as this is a sasquatch ability.
 He is even shown to be texting Obama at one point, and hes also familiar with Taipan Pete.
 He and the other sasquatches also seem to be able to predict the future and casually travel between dimensions.

-- Insistent Terminology: He insisters that popcorn is pronounced "Popcoin", that the gold guy in Star Wars is R2-D2 and that the little pieces in chess are called "Prawns."
+- Insistent Terminology: He insists that popcorn is pronounced "Popcoin", that the gold guy in Star Wars is R2-D2 and that the little pieces in chess are called "Prawns."

 - Jerkass: He is a much friendlier and pleasanter character than Lez, but he often joins in the mockery of Clarence and tricks people into buying drugs which will almost certainly kill them.